 - 3.18 We welcome our residents and local businesses or organisations to comment and participate in the Local Plan process.
-For further information on when you can get involved see Appendix A. - 3.19 If you would like to be added to our planning policy database and receive email or letter notification of new consultation activities in the Borough email the Spatial and Design Planning Team at <a href="https://www.www.www.www.www.www.www.www.ww.www.ww
+For further information on when you can get involved see Appendix A. - 3.19 If you would like to be added to our planning policy database and receive email or letter notification of new planning consultation activities in the Borough email the Spatial and Design Planning Team at Wandsworth.gov.uk